 - Resting the knee is important, however, during pain flare-ups and after performing physical exercises.

 - Corticosteroid injections can relieve inflammation, but a person should not have an injection more than three to four times a year.
+Some can be used only one time.

 Corticosteroid injections can affect multiple organ systems and cause osteonecrosis, the death of bone tissue.
 They might also weaken the protective cartilage around the knee joint.